Call now in confidence immediate help & advice 24/7

 You may be prescribed Librium (Chlordiazepoxide) throughout the detox process to prevent withdrawal-related seizures and alleviate many other symptoms such as anxiety and depression.
 You might also receive prescriptions for Acamprosate [49], Naltrexone [50], antidepressants [51] and anti-anxiety medications.
 [52]

-Once you have completed detox, it is recommended that you attend counselling sessions for at least three weeks to tackle the psychological aspects of the addiction and create an effective relapse prevention plan.
+Once you have completed detox at your chosen drug and alcohol rehab in Plymouth, it is recommended that you attend counselling sessions for at least three weeks to tackle the psychological aspects of the addiction and create an effective relapse prevention plan.

-These consequences can be extremely severe, but if you get the right help at the right time then some of the most intense effects can be managed and even potentially reversed.
+These consequences can be extremely severe, but if you get the right help at the right time from a drug and alcohol rehab then some of the most intense effects can be managed and even potentially reversed.
 [60]

 Begin your addiction treatment in Plymouth as soon as possible – call our team on 0800 088 66 86